 Further Complications and Loopholes

 Rarely a month goes by without news of an unlicensed Malaysian site going down because, well, they are illegal.
 Still, there are sites based in the Philippines that cater specifically to the Malaysian populace that just wants to get their fix without any complications.
-Even safer though are sites based in England like LuckyAdmiral.
-The only complication is that Malaysian banks are blocked that use Visa and MasterCard.
+Even safer though are sites based in England, the only complication is that Malaysian banks are blocked that use Visa and MasterCard.
 That being said, there are websites such as bestonlinecasino.com/malaysia/ which are specifically designed to offer a variety of casinos, guides, bonuses and additional information to Malaysian readers.

 This is where services like the US-based EntroPay come in.
 With this site, it’s possible to set up a free and usable US dollar bank account that gives you a Virtual Visa Card number.
 Then, you simply use your Malaysian ringgit card to deposit money into your EntroPay account for a fee of 4.9%.

 Again, do so at your own risk, but know that it is fairly easy to fly under the radar and get your gambling on!